dimanu-py/java-kotlin-code-katas/README.md

-# :coffee: Java Code Katas :coffee:
+# :coffee: Java & Kotlin Code Katas :coffee:

 > [!NOTE]
-> All these katas are solved using Java.
+> All these katas are solved using Java or Kotlin.
 Most of the katas are configured in a similar way
 > using Gradle, JUnit 5, and Mockito.
 Those katas that need extra or different configurations
 > will have specific instructions in their README files.